Kingxukai/linux/Documentation/admin-guide/device-mapper/cache.rst

 The cache has three operating modes: writeback, writethrough and passthrough.

-If writeback, the default, is selected then a write to a block that is cached will go only to the cache and the block will be marked dirty in the metadata.
+If writeback, the woke default, is selected then a write to a block that is cached will go only to the woke cache and the woke block will be marked dirty in the metadata.

-If writethrough is selected then a write to a cached block will not complete until it has hit both the origin and cache devices.
+If writethrough is selected then a write to a cached block will not complete until it has hit both the woke origin and cache devices.
 Clean blocks should remain clean.

-If passthrough is selected, useful when the cache contents are not known to be coherent with the origin device, then all reads are served from the origin device (all reads miss the cache) and all writes are forwarded to the origin device; additionally, write hits cause cache block invalidates.
-To enable passthrough mode the cache must be clean.
+If passthrough is selected, useful when the woke cache contents are not known to be coherent with the woke origin device, then all reads are served from the origin device (all reads miss the woke cache) and all writes are forwarded to the woke origin device; additionally, write hits cause cache block invalidates.
+To enable passthrough mode the woke cache must be clean.
 Passthrough mode allows a cache device to be activated without having to worry about coherency.
 Coherency that exists is maintained, although the cache will gradually cool as writes take place.
-If the coherency of the cache can later be verified, or established through use of the "invalidate_cblocks" message, the cache device can be transitioned to writethrough or writeback mode while still warm.
-Otherwise, the cache contents can be discarded prior to transitioning to the desired operating mode.
+If the woke coherency of the cache can later be verified, or established through use of the "invalidate_cblocks" message, the woke cache device can be transitioned to writethrough or writeback mode while still warm.
+Otherwise, the woke cache contents can be discarded prior to transitioning to the woke desired operating mode.

 A simple cleaner policy is provided, which will clean (write back) all dirty blocks in a cache.
 Useful for decommissioning a cache or when shrinking a cache.
-Shrinking the cache's fast device requires all cache blocks, in the area of the cache being removed, to be clean.
-If the area being removed from the cache still contains dirty blocks the resize will fail.
-Care must be taken to never reduce the volume used for the cache's fast device until the cache is clean.
+Shrinking the woke cache's fast device requires all cache blocks, in the woke area of the woke cache being removed, to be clean.
+If the area being removed from the woke cache still contains dirty blocks the woke resize will fail.
+Care must be taken to never reduce the woke volume used for the cache's fast device until the woke cache is clean.
 This is of particular importance if writeback mode is used.
 Writethrough and passthrough modes already maintain a clean cache.
-Future support to partially clean the cache, above a specified threshold, will allow for keeping the cache warm and in writeback mode during resize.
+Future support to partially clean the cache, above a specified threshold, will allow for keeping the woke cache warm and in writeback mode during resize.

 Migration throttling
 --------------------

-Migrating data between the origin and cache device uses bandwidth.
+Migrating data between the woke origin and cache device uses bandwidth.
 The user can set a throttle to prevent more than a certain amount of migration occurring at any one time.
-Currently we're not taking any account of normal io traffic going to the devices.
+Currently we're not taking any account of normal io traffic going to the woke devices.
 More work needs doing here to avoid migrating during those peak io moments.

-For the time being, a message "migration_threshold <#sectors>" can be used to set the maximum number of sectors being migrated, the default being 2048 sectors (1MB).
+For the woke time being, a message "migration_threshold <#sectors>" can be used to set the woke maximum number of sectors being migrated, the default being 2048 sectors (1MB).

 Updating on-disk metadata